lukaszgryglicki/gha2pg/README.md

 - To do so it processes about 21 Gb of data.
 - XZipped file: `kubernetes_events.tar.xz`.

+Running this program 1 month of data with org `kubernetes` (and no repo set - which means all kubernetes repos).
+June 2017:

+- Takes: 61 minutes 26 seconds.
+- Generates 60773 JSONs in `jsons/` directory with summary size 815 Mb (each JSON is a single GitHub event).
+- To do so it processes about 126 Gb of data.
+- XZipped file: `k8s_month.tar.xz`.

 # Future
 Next plan is to create PostgreSQL database and save matching JSONs there.